reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 Finally, we configure the root logger to use the appender that we define with the environment variable `LOG_TARGET`.
 If `LOG_TARGET` is set to `CONSOLE`, the application will log to standard out, and if it's set to `LOGZIO`, the application will log to logz.io.

 You might notice the `<shutdownHook>` element in the logging configuration.
 The shutdown hook takes care of sending all logs that are currently still in the buffer to the target location when the application shuts down.
 If we don't add this hook, the logs from our sample application might never be sent to logz.io, because the application shuts down before they are sent.
 Using the hook we can be reasonably sure that the logs of a dying application still reach their destination.

+You can read about more details of Logback configuration in the [Logback docs](http://logback.qos.ch/manual/configuration.html).

 ## Per-Environment Logging with Spring Boot